adetoniyi/Job-Board/README.md

 - Source code repository (GitHub) with clear instructions for setup and testing.
 Also, include the link to your hosted swagger/api docs in readme of this project.
 - Host on Render or any hosting provider.
 - Take note of key details such as project structure, making sure it adheres to Softcode's standard
 - Submission deadline (Friday 23rd of May 2025, 12 PM WAT).
-Good lucj
+Good luck

 This project will help interns demonstrate their ability to work with a full-fledged API using modern technologies while managing real-world functionalities.
 Would you like to proceed with setting up more detailed specs or guidelines?